Mohammad-Makeen/bitcoin-ticker-flutter/README.md

 - Using the DropdownButton Widget from Material design.
 - Using Cupertino Widgets.
-- Showing the digital currency prices as the chosen currency changes .
+- Updating UI to show digital currency prices.